andrewisaburden/nz-law/COVID-19-Public-Health-Response-Act-2020.md

 The Director-General may make a COVID-19 order that meets both of the following requirements:
 (a)

-the order may apply only within the boundaries of a single territorial authority district:
+the order may apply only within boundaries described in the order that— (i)

+are relevant to the circumstances addressed by the order; and (ii)

+are described in a practical way, whether by reference to roads, geographical features (such as rivers or ranges), or in any other way that enables the boundaries to be readily ascertained:
 (b)

 in the opinion of the Director-General, the order—